EjayGit/week-04/README.md

 # Week-04 Assignment

+## Important note!
+The server takes a minute to warm up after your initial request.
+Please be patient and refresh after a minute of submitting your first message.
+When you can see the message below the message board heading, you can be sure that the server is functioning properly from this point.

 ## Summary
 This week you’re going to make a ‘Guestbook’, like the ones in hotels, for users to leave a message for other users.